OneDotIT/MailPlus_haproxy/README.md

 * Postfix bin is located at **~# /var/packages/MailPlus-Server/target/sbin/postfix check**

 # General notes
-* In my configuration I have not added haproxy as a trusted network source, be caution that any miss configuration to your server might result in open relay.
+* In my configuration I have not added HAProxy as a trusted network source, be caution that any miss configuration to your server might result in open relay.
 * Try to limit the ip source to your device while testing, to connect with the service use openssl:
 ~$ openssl s_client -connect site.onedot.cloud:465
 after the initial greeting you can send an EHLO command;